-Besides literally hundreds of cheese varieties, the shop has an extensive charcuterie menu, fresh pastas, specialty crackers, oils, vinegars, and of course wine!
+Besides literally hundreds of cheese varieties, the shop has an extensive charcuterie menu, fresh pasta, specialty crackers, oils, vinegar, and of course wine!
 The vino is fairly new.
 Since prohibition, Wellesley was a dry town until about a year and a half ago, when a few stores were permitted to obtain liquor licenses.
-And since cheese and wine are an epic couple who rival Cleopatra and Anthony, the wine selection was a much welcomed addition to the shop!
+And since cheese and wine are an epic couple who rival Cleopatra and Anthony, the wine selection was a much-welcomed addition to the shop!

 We loved the clever little tags peppered throughout the wine bottles suggesting with what each wine would pair best.

 Brad was tasked with giving us our “Cheeseboard 101” lesson.
 And wow, did he prove himself to be a master on the subject!

 So, courtesy of Brad Wasik, here are your instructions on how to construct the perfect cheese plate, with some interesting facts mingled into the lesson.